-You can claim the premium paid for the life insurance policy under Section 80C of the Income Tax Act.
+You can claim the premiums paid for the life insurance policy under Section 80C of the Income Tax Act, 1961.
 When it comes to health insurance, Section 80D of the Income Tax Act governs the deductions on premium for the policy.

 Tax deduction on Life Insurance

 Here are the main conditions for claiming tax deduction for life insurance premium under Section 80C of the Income Tax Act:

 Only an individual or a Hindu Undivided Family can claim a deduction.
 They can be residents or non-residents.
 The individual could either be Indian or of a foreign origin.

 The maximum amount of deduction possible under this section for all insurance/investment avenues (including life insurance premium) is Rs.
 1,50,000 for a financial year.

 An individual can take life insurance policy on one’s own life, or on the life of one’s spouse or children.

 The policy can be either pure term insurance, a traditional plan or a ULIP plan.

 For a policy issued on or before March 31, 2012, deduction is restricted to 20% of the capital sum assured.
 In case of policies issued on or after April 1, 2012, the same is restricted to 10%.
 In case of a policy taken on or after April 1, 2013 in the name of any person suffering from disability referred to in section 80U or suffering from an ailment as given in section 80DDB, the deductions are limited to 15% of the capital sum assured.